 I’m Jimmy Collins.
 I live in Cork, Ireland.
 If you’re wondering where the tagline on my Blog comes from, here is a clue.

-The module introduces the basic concepts of Software Internationalization and Localization to undergraduate software engineering students, ensuring they are aware of how to develop world ready software early in their careers.
+The module introduced the basic concepts of Software Internationalization and Localization to undergraduate software engineering students.

 I got interested in technology and software development in particular when my brother got an Amstrad 6128 for Christmas in the early 90s.
 It shipped with a BASIC interpreter, which I used more than playing any of the games.
-I still have this machine, although one of the disk drives doesn’t work.
+I still have this machine.
 Check out a cool Amstrad CPC emulator here.

-When I’m not playing about with some code, you’ll find me reading, listening to music, or attempting to become the next Jimmy Page on my guitar (I live in hope).
+When I’m not playing about with some code, you’ll find me reading (particularly German history), listening to music, or attempting to become the next Jimmy Page on my guitar (I live in hope).